Tekl/alfred-system-tools/README.md

 - Switch to Login window
 - Quit all running Apps
 - Lock your Mac
-- Force Reboot without saving documents
+- Force Reboot without saving documents (supports AuthRestart for FileVault encrypted Macs.
+The command asks for the password the first time you use it.)

 ## Installation

 [Download the Englisch worklfow](https://github.com/Tekl/alfred-system-tools/raw/master/System%20Tools%20%28EN%29.alfredworkflow) and install it by double click.
 Alfred will open and you can enter your preferred Hotkeys to call System Tools, for example Ctrl+Cmd+Del.

+*Current Version: 1.0 from 2019-03-14*

 ---